-While previous studies were mainly concerned with noninteracting systems, the aim of this work is to study FBCs in gapped phases that can only arise in the presence of strong electron-electron interactions.
-First, we consider a 1D nanowire with a periodic potential of the form $\cos(2mk_Fx+\alpha)$, where $k_F$ is the Fermi momentum, $m$ an integer, and $\alpha$ a phase offset.
+Motivated by these results on noninteracting systems, the aim of this work is to study the universal properties of the FBC in strongly interacting systems.
+First, we consider a 1D nanowire with a periodic potential of the form $V_m(x)=2V_m\cos(2mk_Fx+\alpha)$, where $k_F$ is the Fermi momentum, $m$ an integer, and $\alpha$ a phase offset.
 For $m=1$, it is well-known that a charge density wave (CDW) gap is opened at the Fermi level~\cite{Gangadharaiah2012} with an FBC that depends linearly on $\alpha$ with a quantized slope $1/2\pi$.~\cite{Park2016,Thakurathi2018} In the presence of strong interactions, additional gaps can be opened for $m>1$.
 We show that in this case the FBC depends again linearly on $\alpha$ with a \emph{fractional} slope $1/2\pi m$.
 Perhaps even more interestingly, we find that there are now $m$ degenerate ground states labeled by $m$ different branches of the FBC that cannot be connected under adiabatic evolution of $\alpha$.

-In the second part, we extend our considerations to a two-dimensional electron gas (2DEG) in the FQHE regime at odd filling factors $\nu=1/(2l+1)$, where $l$ is an integer.
+Next, we extend our considerations to a two-dimensional electron gas (2DEG) in the FQHE regime at odd filling factors $\nu=1/(2l+1)$, where $l$ is an integer.
 For a Corbino disk threaded by an external flux $\Phi$ as shown in Fig.~\ref{fig:corbino}, we find that the FBC depends linearly on $\Phi$ with a slope determined by the filling factor.
 From this the standard Hall conductance follows.
 Further, the FBC has $2l+1$ distinct branches labeling $2l+1$ degenerate ground states that cannot be adiabatically connected unless fractional charges are allowed to tunnel between the two boundaries due to, e.g., a constriction, see again Fig.~\ref{fig:corbino}.
 We outline how these results open up a strikingly simple way to probe strongly interacting systems via boundary charge measurements.

-\textit{FBC in one dimension.} We first study the FBC in a 1D nanowire of spinless electrons subjected to a spatially modulated potential $V_m(x)=2V_m\cos(2mk_Fx+\alpha)$.
-Here, $k_F$ is the Fermi momentum, $2V_m>0$ the amplitude, $\alpha$ a phase offset, and $m$ an integer.\cite{note1} The single-particle Hamiltonian reads
+\textit{FBC in one dimension.} We first study the FBC in a 1D nanowire of spinless electrons subjected to a spatially modulated potential $V_m(x)$.\cite{note1} The single-particle Hamiltonian reads